indikadaprogrammer/RRCodeTest/ReadMe.md

 ## How to Execute Unit Tests
-- Executing unit tests do not require an actual database.
+- Executing unit tests does not require an actual database.
 - Open the test solution is visual studio and run any of the unit tests found in following files :
   - UnitTestAccessDataStore.cs

 ## How to Execute Integration Tests
-- Executing integration tests require an actual database.
+- Executing integration tests requires an actual database.
 - Create a data base in a SQL Server.
 - Create table "Entity" by executing RRCodeTest\sql\CreateTables.sql.
 - Create stored procedure [dbo.GetEntitiesByType] by executing RRCodeTest\sql\CreateStoredProcs.sql.